garden-io/garden/docs/terraform-plugin/about.md

 ## Injecting Environment Variables Into Backend Manifests

 [Terraform does not interpolate named values in backend manifests](https://www.terraform.io/language/settings/backends/configuration).
-Below are two solutions (using an `exec` provider and using both an `exec` and a `teraform` module).
+Below is a solution using an `exec` provider.

 ### Exec Provider